harshitdeshmukh-0719/Data-Analysis-BI-Dashboard/README.md

-# Data-Analysis-BI-Dashboard
+Amazon Sales Analysis Dashboard (YTD) using POWER-BI Project Objectives
-This Amazon Sales Analysis Dashboard is a comprehensive data storytelling tool designed to transform raw transactional data into high-level business intelligence.
-Rather than just presenting static figures, this project bridges the gap between complex datasets and actionable executive decisions.
+The primary objective of this project is to transform raw Amazon transactional data into a centralized monitoring system that identifies seasonal growth patterns and short-term performance fluctuations.
+It aims to provide a 360-degree view of the business by linking sales volume with customer satisfaction metrics to drive data-backed strategic decisions.